Friday, April 29, 2011

 Salvador Dali also imagined the scene in his Biblia Sacra of 1969.
 Here the image is at first difficult to read, but as one looks it becomes clearer.
 The figures of Mary and Jesus are brought together into a great curve, only their respective heads appearing as clearly defined.
 She really is clinging to him and appears to be trying to touch his face, while he appears to have grasped her gently around the wrist.

-Clearly, through the centuries, the dramatic and personal encounter between the Risen Christ and the faithful Mary Magdalene has given artists plenty of food for their imaginations.
+Clearly, through the centuries, this dramatic and personal encounter between the Risen Christ and the faithful Mary Magdalene has given artists plenty of food for their imaginations.